 Welcome to Stellarosa Exotics

-Stellarosa Exotics is a Southern California Hobby Breeder specializing in Persian Exotic Shorthair, Pointed, Tabby and Bi-Color.
+Stellarosa Exotics is a Southern California Hobby Breeder specializing in Persian Exotic Shorthair, Pointed, Tabby.
 PKD, FIV, LUK, negative cattery.

 Come on in — explore our photo galleries and breed profiles and you will enjoy discovering that the best qualities of both Persian and Shorthair cats have emerged as the Exotic Shorthair.
 You will see very sweet, quiet, and affectionate cats that are actually easy to groom due to the short , plush coat.
 Their easygoing temperament is quite compatible with our French Bulldogs and with most any household pet with whom they grow up.